gianniprocida/cryptocurrency_analysis/README.md

-Scrape the historical price for each cryto from https://www.cryptodatadownload.com/data/binance/#google_vignette
+scraper.py -> Scrape the historical price for each cryto from https://www.cryptodatadownload.com/data/binance/#google_vignette as csv file.

 analysis.py -> Tranform data from :